lakshmankashyap/go-add/README.md

 # Add.go
 Given a JSON dictionary containing `x` and `y`, outputs the sum of x and y.

 Extra keys in the dictionary will be ignored.
+Missing keys will default to zero.

 ## Usage
 ```